albertoriva/apple/README.md

 information of the edge connecting it to the target gene.

 If the -a option is specified, both the hub gene and the target gene are required to be in *genesfile*.

+This command is useful to extract sub-networks in which one gene in each edge (or both) belong to a set of interest, e.g. a pathway or a functional class.

 ### Filter